 Map payee or payer names to Vendor or Customer names in Quickbooks.
 In our case, we have three expense transactions (requires Vendor to be assigned) and one income transaction (requires Customer to be assigned).
 Bookstore Invoice, Gas Company, Hydro, and Microsoft are Payee names.

-Let's say for 'Bookstore Invoice' we have Vendor name 'Indigo'.
+Let's say for 'Bookstore Invoice' we have the Vendor name 'Indigo'.

 The name was changed.

 Let's check Customer name (in our case 'Microsoft') in Quickbooks.
 If you don't have the same name in Quickbooks, you can add it here.

 Map categories or payee names to expense account names in Quickbooks.
 In our case, we have four categories: Office Supplies, Utilities, Utilities, and Payroll.

 For the 'Payroll' - Income category.
 Let's say it should be 'Consulting Income'.

 Click on the 'Payee/Categories' Tab.
 For 'Input Category' (Payroll) enter the name in the 'Output Category' column (Consulting Income).

 Now we have all the things in the right order.
 Make sure all accounts, vendors, and customers exist in Quickbooks.

 Click the 'Convert' button to create an IIF file.